 Like summer produce, everything all ready at once, the studio has finally completed two big projects just in this past week.
 (Fanfare, please!)
 The Amsterdam Rug, inspired by a photograph we took in the fields of Holland last year has finally been hooked, bound, and installed.
 We are both thrilled with it, and I encourage any of you hookers out there to transform your own favorite photograph into a treasured fiber memory.

 Second, I’ve finally pulled together the pattern for my favorite stole.
 I love this thing and use it for everything from chilly summer mornings to dinner outings.
 The pattern is in full color with two different types of written directions to match your knitting style and lots of pictures.

-There are so many “moments” that I could tell you about.
-I roll them around on the tongue of my memory as I sit and hook, my dogs nestled up against my feet.
-But the nascence of this rug is the most cherished.
 A tandem rickety bike, my husband, and a tour through the country side that started in quaint neighborhoods, progressed through the fields of tulips and hyacinths, and ended in the blustery dunes of the North Sea.
 We were fortunate enough to have captured the perfect photograph, too.